-- (a) The Government of Canada shall notify the Agency of any expected transfer into Canada of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram. - (b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which the Government of Canada assumes responsibility for the nuclear material.
+(a) Poland shall notify the Agency of any expected transfer into Poland of nuclear material required to be subject to safeguards under this Agreement if the shipment exceeds one effective kilogram, or if, within a period of three months, several separate shipments are to be received from the same State, each of less than one effective kilogram but the total of which exceeds one effective kilogram.

+(b) The Agency shall be notified as much in advance as possible of the expected arrival of the nuclear material, and in any case not later than the date on which Poland assumes responsibility for the nuclear material.

-- (c) The Government of Canada and the Agency may agree on different procedures for advance notification. - (d) The notification shall specify: - (i) The identification and, if possible, the expected quantity and composition of the nuclear material: - (ii) At what point of the transfer the Government of Canada will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) The expected date of arrival, the location where, and the date on which the nuclear material is intended to be unpacked.
+(c) Poland and the Agency may agree on different procedures for advance notification.

+(d) The notification shall specify :

+- (i) The identification and, if possible, the expected quantity and composition of the nuclear material; - (ii) At what point of the transfer Poland will assume responsibility for the nuclear material for the purpose of this Agreement, and the probable date on which that point will be reached; and - (iii) The expected date of arrival, the location where, and the date on which, the nuclear material is intended to be unpacked.

-The notification referred to in Article 95 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify and, if possible, verify the quantity and composition of the nuclear material at the time the consignment is unpacked.
+The notification referred to in article 95 shall be such as to enable the Agency to make, if necessary, an ad hoc inspection to identify, and if possible verify the quantity and composition of, the nuclear material at the time the consignment is unpacked.
 However, unpacking shall not be delayed by any action taken or contemplated by the Agency pursuant to such a notification.